MrZhuNi/salome_shape/src/SketchPlugin/doc/horizontalDistFeature.rst

       :align: left
    **Right** inserts text to the right of the distance extension line.

-When the both objects are selected horizontal distance value is displayed in the property panel and in the view.
+When both objects are selected horizontal distance value is displayed in the property panel and in the view.

-When creating the constraint and the both objects are selected the first time:
+When creating the constraint, after selection of two objects at the first time:

 - drag the horizontal distance presentation in the view to the desired position (by move mouse and click once)
 - set desirable horizontal distance value in the input field in the view and press **Enter** or just press **Enter** to keep the current distance